-A former chair and chief executive of ITN has been appointed to lead a bid by three newspaper groups to run a TV news pilot for Scotland, funded from the public purse and scheduled to start broadcasting on Channel 3 this year.
+A FORMER chair and chief executive of ITN has been appointed to lead a bid by three newspaper groups to run a TV news pilot for Scotland, funded from the public purse and scheduled to start broadcasting on Channel three this year.

 Mark Wood has been appointed chair of the ‘Scottish News Consortium’, comprising newspaper publishers, DC Thomson, the Herald & Times Group and Johnston Press, plus television producer, Tinopolis’s Mentorn Scotland subsidiary.

 SNC is hoping to beat a rival bid – from STV, Bauer Media and ITN, with STV the current provider of Scottish news on Channel 3.

 Later today, the selection panel appointed by the Department for Culture, Media and Sport at Westminster, to choose who is to run the publicly-funded pilot in Scotland, is hosting a public meeting, to seek people’s views on news provision on Channel three.

 The Tories have intimated that, should they win the General Election, it’s unlikely the pilot – otherwise known as an Independently Funded News Consortium (IFNC) – will go ahead.

 Pilots are also being scheduled for Wales and the current Tyne Tees/Borders area.

 Said a consortium spokesperson: “Mark brings experience at the most senior levels in British television news and a sophisticated understanding of the multi-platform world.
 We welcome him to this Scottish partnership which plans to bring an unsurpassable range and depth of news and debate to the people of Scotland.”

 Added Wood: “The consortium will transform the way television and broadband news is covered in Scotland and create a new model for partnership between newspapers and broadcasters.”